bkielbasa/bkielbasa/README.md

 ### Go developer at [G2A](https://www.g2a.com/)
 (July 2020 - June 2021)

 I'm building the logistic part of the platform.
 I build Go (micro)services that support purchasing a physical product as well as integrating with external services.
 One of my challenges was understanding the domain correctly to be able to rewrite the monolith (Magento) application.
 I had to make sure that, at the first phase, the behavior doesn't change but the new implementation is open to new features and improvements.
-I modeled the part of the domain I was responsible.
+I modeled the part of the domain I was responsible for.

 What's more, I was a member of a team that introduced [OpenTelemetry](https://opentelemetry.io/) in the company.
 I prepared a Go library helped developers to migrate to the [new solution](https://www.elastic.co/guide/en/apm/get-started/current/open-telemetry-elastic.html).